 Buy to close

-An option contract that gives the holder the right to buy the underlying security at a specified price for a certain, fixed period of time.
+An option contract that gives the holder the right, but not the obligation, to buy the underlying security at a specified price for a certain, fixed period of time.
+A call buyer profits when the underlying asset increases in price.

 CBOE Volatility Index (VIX)